Marvel Family: C.C. Batson & Marilyn Batson

 Clarence Charles "C.C."
 Batson (named after Captain Marvel co-creator C. C. Beck) is the biological father of Billy Batson.
 Billy's biological parents had been alluded to in a handful of Shazam! stories published prior to 1990 under different names.
-The 1994 graphic novel The Power of Shazam! by Jerry Ordway introduces C.C. and his wife, Billy's mother Marilyn, and how their deaths in that Post-Crisis continuity at the hands of Theo Adam (alter-ego of Black Adam) led to Billy gaining his powers.
-Much emphasis is made of Captain Marvel/Shazam's almost-identical appearance to the deceased C.C.
-Batson.
+The 1994 graphic novel The Power of Shazam! by Jerry Ordway introduces C.C. and his wife, Billy's mother Marilyn, and how their deaths in that post-Crisis continuity at the hands of Black Adam led to Billy gaining his powers.

-In a story arc from the subsequent The Power of Shazam! ongoing series (issues 24–27, 1997), Dr. Sivana sneaks into the timestream outside of the Rock of Eternity and alters the timeline so that Theo Adam never kills the Batsons.
-Instead, Marilyn and C.C. themselves become the heirs to Shazam's power as the Captains Marvel, while Billy and Mary remain typical, upper-middle-class teenagers.
-C.C. himself is employed by the Wizard Shazam and Waverider to correct the timestream by stopping Sivana from making his changes.

 In current DC Rebirth continuity, C.C.
 Batson is still alive, resembling an older Captain Marvel/Shazam with greying hair.
 As a younger man, C.C. had abandoned Marilyn and Billy when Billy was a toddler and become a grifter.
 After spending a decade in prison, C.C. returns to Philadelphia to find Billy at the Vazquezes' foster home.
 When he is attacked by Black Adam and the Seven Deadly Sins, Billy shares his Shazam powers with his father, making him the prophesied seventh and final member of the Shazam Family.
-In superhero form, C.C.
-Batson wears a yellow/gold costume with red trim (an inverse of the colors of Billy's costume).

 However, it is revealed that C.C.
 Batson had been possessed by Mister Mind since his prison release, who intended to uses the Shazam powers in a plot to unite the Seven Magiclands under his rule.
-Using a spell, Shazam shrinks himself down small enough to enter his father's ear canal and battle the worm directly.
+Using a spell, Shazam shrinks himself down small enough to enter his father's ear canal and battle Mind directly.
 Following Mind's defeat, C.C. loses his powers and is freed from Mind's control, but reveals that he has no intentions of reuniting with his son.